astral-sh/docs/site/uv/guides/projects/index.md

 To learn more about working on projects with uv, see the [projects concept](../../concepts/projects/) page and the [command reference](../../reference/cli/#uv).

-Or, read on to learn how to [build and publish your project to a package index](../package/).
+Or, read on to learn how to [export a uv lockfile to different formats](../export/).